 Considering the broad array of user groups and the overlay of public and private interests in the aquatic environment, a broad policy perspective and public support are essential for effective aquaculture development planning.
-To be effective, planning initiatives must reflect an ecological perspective to spatial boundaries on a watershed basis, taking into consideration the interests of all users.
+To be effective, planning initiatives must reflect an ecological perspective to spatial boundaries on a watershed basis, taking into consideration the interests of aquatic and upland users.
 The NASAPI presents an opportunity to develop and implement a cooperative planning approach to identify areas within Canada's coastal zone where aquaculture development can be optimized.
 Governments can play a variety of catalytic roles, including policy development, providing financial contributions to stimulate progress, and contributing to the science base required for aquatic resource mapping.

-Action Items - Public Engagement & Communications Potential Contributors Actions Suggested Timeframe Status SL-1 - Establish tra ansparent information sharing system to facilitate aquaculture reporti ng DFO, British Columbia, Industry, Other Stakeholders - Define information requirements and establish a standardized system for compiling, reporting and disseminating operational and compliance information that is respectful of the proprietary nature of some industry data Year 1 On-going Incorporate information sharing protocols into the federal - provincial/territorial aquaculture MOUs Year 1 - Where appropriate, and within the scope of the Privacy Act and other pertinent regulations, incorporate information sharing requirements as a condition for securing an aquaculture licence Identify the key issues related to the scope, timing and cost of the information requirements Year 1 On going - Implement the Aquaculture Sustainability Reporting Initiative; i.e. compile information and publish an annual, fact-based and objective report on the social, economic and environmental sustainability of the aquaculture sector that will: Year 1 On going report transparently on sustainability; and demonstrate and reflect performance & transparency of government and industry d prepare regional aquatic resource maps to optimize aquaculture de that is respectful of the interests of other resource user groups evelopment in public DFO EC, British Columbia, Research Organizations, Industry, Other Stakeholders Outline mechanisms to include local interests in informed dialogue, collaboration & communication outline procedures for evaluating and communicating objective information about the social, economic and biological costs and benefits of aquaculture development to support informed decision-making Coordinate existing efforts to develop geographical information Year 2 On-going systems for resource-use planning to facilitate aquaculture development in public waters incorporate traditional ecological knowledge amongst the parameters used to evaluate areas for aquaculture development establish objectives for sector development on a regional (watershed) basis Year 1 On-going in some areas utilize existing databases, knowledge repositories and coastal resource-use and development plans to facilitate informed decision-making Where Integrated Coastal Zone Management initiatives are underway (e.g. PNCIMA), assure that regional aquaculture interests are appropriately represented Year 2 On-going SL-3 - Continue to advance industry-led communications strategies to effectively disseminate objective information about aquaculture technologies and practices Industry - Industry associations to develop and/or maintain proactive communications Year 1 On-going
+Action Items - Public Engagement & Communications Potential Contributors Actions Suggested Timeframe Status SL-1 - Establish tra insparent information sharing system to facilitate aquaculture reporti ng DFO Provinces- Territories, Industry, Other Define information requirements and establish a standardized system for compiling, reporting and disseminating operational and compliance information that is respectful of the proprietary nature of some industry data Year 1 On-going Stakeholders Incorporate information sharing protocols into the federal - provincial/territorial aquaculture MOUs Year 1 Where appropriate, and within the scope of the Privacy Act, incorporate information sharing requirements as a condition for securing an aquaculture licence Identify the key issues related to the scope, timing and cost of the information requirements Year 1 Implement the Aquaculture Sustainability Reporting Initiative; i.e. compile information and publish an annual, fact-based and objective report on the social, economic and environmental sustainability of the aquaculture sector that will: present transparent sustainability reporting; and demonstrate and reflect performance & transparency of Year 1 government and industry Year 1 d prepare regional aquatic resource maps to optimize aquaculture de that is respectful of the interests of other resource user groups evelopment in public DFO EC, British Columbia, Research Organizations, Industry, Other Stakeholders Outline mechanisms to include local interests in informed dialogue, collaboration & communication outline procedures for evaluating and communicating objective information about the social, economic and biological costs and benefits of aquaculture development to support informed decision-making Coordinate existing efforts to develop geographical information systems for resource-use planning to facilitate aquaculture development in public waters incorporate traditional ecological knowledge amongst the parameters used to evaluate areas for aquaculture development establish objectives for sector development on a regional (watershed) basis Year 2 Year 1 On-going On-going in some areas utilize existing databases, knowledge repositories and coastal resource-use and development plans to facilitate informed decision-making - Where Integrated Coastal Zone Management initiatives are underway (e.g. PNCIMA), assure that regional aquaculture interests are appropriately represented Year 2 On-going SL-3 - Continue to advance industry-led communications strategies to effectively disseminate objective information about aquaculture technologies and practices Industry Industry associations to develop and/or maintain proactive communications Year 1 On-going